im6/vanilla-snake/README.md

 - add css autoprefixer for old browser
 - compress js file to gzip format
 - seperate css content from js bundle file

+for gaming function:
+- add confirmation if user click 'start' button before game over.

+### uploaded zip file may not be the latest version, demo site will hosting the
+latest code.